soapbox-pub/rebased/README.md

 - [Client Applications for Pleroma](https://docs-develop.pleroma.social/clients.html)

-No release has been made yet, but several servers have been online for months already.
 If you want to run your own server, feel free to contact us at @lain@pleroma.soykaf.com or in our dev chat at #pleroma on freenode or via matrix at <https://matrix.heldscal.la/#/room/#freenode_#pleroma:matrix.org>.

 ## Installation